-1) The AER will consider and process all applications for licence eligibility under Directive 067:Applying for Approval to Hold EUB Licences as nonroutine and may exercise its discretion to refuse an application or impose terms and conditions on a licence eligibility approval if appropriate in the circumstances.

-- 2) For holders of existing but previously unused licence eligibility approvals, prior to approval of any application (including licence transfer applications), the AER may require evidence that there have been no material changes since approving the licence eligibility.
-This may include evidence that the holder continues to maintain adequate insurance and that the directors, officers, and/or shareholders are substantially the same as when licence eligibility was originally granted. - 3) As a condition of transferring existing AER licences, approvals, and permits, the AER will require all transferees to demonstrate that they have a liability management ratio (LMR) of 2.0 or higher immediately following the transfer.
+- 1) The AER will consider and process all applications for licence eligibility under Directive 067:Applying for Approval to Hold EUB Licences as nonroutine and may exercise its discretion to refuse an application or impose terms and conditions on a licence eligibility approval if appropriate in the circumstances. - 2) For holders of existing but previously unused licence eligibility approvals, prior to approval of any application (including licence transfer applications), the AER may require evidence that there have been no material changes since approving the licence eligibility.
+This may include evidence that the holder continues to maintain adequate insurance and that the directors, officers, and/or shareholders are substantially the same as when licence eligibility was originally granted. - 3) As a condition of transferring existing AER licences, approvals, and permits, the AER will require transferees to demonstrate that they have a LMR of 2.0 or higher immediately following the transfer or provide other evidence that the transferee will be able to meet their obligations throughout the life cycle of energy development with an LMR of less than 2.0.

-The AER will work with industry and other stakeholders and the Government of Alberta to develop broader and more permanent regulatory measures in accordance with government policy in response to the Redwater decision.
+The AER will work with industry, other stakeholders, and the Government of Alberta to develop broader and more permanent regulatory measures in accordance with government policy in response to the Redwater decision.

 The AER recognizes that requiring purchasers of AER-licensed assets to have an LMR of 2.0 or higher post transfer is a significant change.
 However, this change will only apply to licensees that wish to acquire AER-licensed assets.
 The AER has observed that some licensees that maintain an LMR at the minimum level required (i.e., 1.0) purchase AER-licensed assets only to find themselves in financial difficulty within weeks or months following the acquisition.
-For this reason, the AER will only permit licensees to acquire additional AER-licensed assets if the acquisition will improve their LMR to a state of 2.0 or higher.
+For this reason, the AER will permit licensees to acquire additional AER-licensed assets if (i) the licensee already has an LMR of 2.0 or higher or (ii) the acquisition will improve their LMR to 2.0 or higher or (iii) they are able to satisfy the AER by other means that they will be able to meet their obligations throughout the life cycle of energy development with an LMR of less than 2.0.
 Licensees can achieve an LMR of 2.0 or higher in a number of ways, including posting security, addressing existing abandonment obligations, or transferring additional assets.